In this article, we go over:

-If a user's account is created in this method, they are automatically put into the Core/All group of the instance, which might not be ideal for a program as this is typically the group that has access to all content.
+If a user's account is created in this method, they are automatically put into the Core/All group of the instance, which might not be ideal for your program as this is typically the group that has access to all content.

 To avoid this, admins have the ability to create and/or label a group the SSO default group.

 👉🏽 Regrouping the users when the time is convenient

 👉🏽 Easily identifying SSO generated users

 👉🏽 Ensuring that SSO users have access to general content and not all content

 How to Set up SSO Default Group